Harriersand

 Is photography allowed?

-Photography is generally permitted, making it a great opportunity to capture the island’s natural beauty.
+Yes, photography is generally allowed, making it a great spot for capturing the island’s landscapes and wildlife.

 Are there guided tours?

-Check the official website for information on any available guided tours or programs that may enhance your visit.
+Check the official website for information on any available guided tours that may enhance your experience on the island.

 What’s the best time to visit?